 AGENDA FOR NEXT SHAN MEETING

-Times are approximations, for guidance only, but we will finish by 12.00pm
+Times are approximations, for guidance only.
+In case of overrun, we will finish before 1.00pm

 It helps to confirm whether or not you can attend and/or suggest matters to be raised.